KevinWMatthews/blog_jekyll/_pages/about-this-blog.md

 This blog is an outlet for my growth as a software developer - a collection of ideas on how to craft quality code.

-The examples center around design patterns, testing strategies, and how these vary between languages.
+The examples center around semantics, design patterns, testing strategies, and how these vary between languages.

 The goal of each post is to actually do the thing in question, so